 Colorado Railroad History Timeline

 Driving around the Rocky Mountains today you’ll find evidence of Colorado’s railroad past in nearly every reach of the state.
 Many of the most popular mountain towns were former mining camps that boomed once the railroad connected them to the big cities.
-Some of these historic towns, such as Leadville, Durango and Georgetown still boast active narrow gauge railroads, which offer scenic train rides to experience the ambiance of yesteryear and beauty of the Rockies.
+Some of these historic towns, such as Leadville, Durango, and Georgetown still boast active narrow gauge railroads, which offer scenic train rides to experience the ambiance of yesteryear and the beauty of the Rockies.

 In addition to boarding a scenic passenger train, you can experience Colorado’s railroad history at a number of other locations.
 There are a couple of museums in the state, including Golden’s Colorado Railroad Museum and the Pueblo Railway Museum.

 On top of that, many of the rugged mountain passes that are popular for 4×4 trips were former railroad routes, such as Rollins Pass by the Moffat Tunnel.
 Even some that are suitable for 2WD vehicles such as Boreas Pass, once held railroad tracks.
 Though many of the railroad tracks have been removed to be reused or recycled elsewhere, evidence of historic train stations and former track beds remain.

 Here are some of the notable events from Colorado’s railroad history, in chronological order:

 1859 – Gold discoveries bring settlements and drive demand for rail service

 If you lived on America’s east coast in the late 1850s, trains were something you were most likely already intimately familiar with.
 But along Colorado’s sparsely populated pre-territory front range, there wasn’t a need for railroads.
 That quickly changed when news began to spread that gold was found near the area that would later become the capital city of Denver.